rehmoe/Codeigniter3-REST-Boilerplate/README.md

 I built this because I primarily build APIs and I absolutely love working with the CodeIgniter framework.
 Also this was built to keep the DRY KISS approach in all of my future API projects, while modernizing CodeIgniter 3 to allow it to be used for years to come with best practices at the forefront of boilerplate's design and structure.
-This is due to me wanting to eliminate the need to constantly adjust the Codeigniter folder structure and move the application directory outside of the publicly accessible scope and to eliminate the need to repeat tasks like the need to constantly configure a composer.json file for dependencies or load helper files, separate the config into an environment based structure, initiate the REST Controller library, add a `MY_Model` file, monitor my dependencies, etc, etc, etc. Please note, that this boilerplate is geared towards building only APIs and not initially built  for User Interface mechanics (although that still can be done).
+This is due to me wanting to generate my own scaffold code using CLI, to eliminate the need to constantly adjust the Codeigniter folder structure and move the application/system directories outside of the publicly accessible scope and to eliminate the need to repeat tasks that are common when setting up an API focused 'micro-framework' using Codeigniter.

-After installation, run the sessions migration, switch to database sessions and go to `http://mysite.com/sessions` in a Postman style app or via cURL, etc and test out a real time demonstration of this project.
-Alternately, you can visit the Postman docs of this very example by going to this [link](https://documenter.getpostman.com/view/1486787/RznBMKeo)
+Please note, that this boilerplate is geared towards building only APIs and not initially built  for User Interface mechanics (although that still can be done).

 I hope everyone enjoys this and finds it useful.
 Please feel free to offer any advice or issue PRs and fixes where you see fit.
 All credit for the